ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/11-skip-lists.md

 - Prio 3: less code, more explanations
 :::

-This module presents a probabilistic search structure called the [skip list]{.term}.
+This section presents a probabilistic search structure called the [skip list]{.term}.
 Like the
 [BST]{.term}, skip lists are designed to overcome a basic limitation of array-based and linked lists: Either